christianbihasa/flutter-tts-reader/README.md

 - PDF parsing uses a platform channel (`MethodChannel`) for native page extraction.
 - The app is optimized for resource-constrained devices by streaming text and generating audio files on demand.
 - Session restoration is designed to resume the last open file and page for a seamless return-to-reading experience.

-## License

-This repository does not include a license file.
-Add one if you plan to publish or share the project publicly.